Once upon a time, I thought it was hokey to speak morning affirmations to me, the homeschool mama.

 I am moving towards and embracing more and more good each day.

-I wake up every morning with gratitude, especially gratitude for being a parent.
+Each morning I wake up with gratitude, especially gratitude for being a parent.

 I am grateful for each of my children and the opportunities that each of them offers me to become more whole and complete.